![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar.

 of two weeks, including the much anthologized 'Mock Orange,' in

-which she writes: "I hate sex / the man's mouth /
+which she said: "I hate sex / the man's mouth /

 always escapes".
 Twice divorced, failed marriages have occupied a central place